konradzb/konradz.github.io/_posts/2025-11-1-DLL-Injection-Guide.md

 **Detecting Missing DLLs**:
 Procmon captures all events that happens on the system, which can be overlaming at first, when we first time open the program.
 That is why there is a function for filtering events, to reduce the number of displayed rows.
 As an example, we will inwestigate service that is running with SYSTEM privileges.

 Moving on into the ProcMon itself, when first time open up, it starts printing thounsds of events every second.
-To lower that number we can use filters and only target the binary we want to see:
+To lower that number we can use filters and only target the binary (Process Name) we want to see.

 ![filters](../_screenshots/procmon1.1.png)

 As you can see I already added one more filter, it cuts the results to only those "NAME NOT FOUND", which means that it will display rows where file was not found in the selected directory.

-##### Search order
+### Search order

 In the source code only name of DLL was specified and application, because of that, system will try to find the binary in multiple places.
 Search order differs if the "Safe DLL Search Mode" is enabled or not, but it is by default enabled on modern systems so its really rarly to find system with this switch turnd off.
 The search orderd goes as follows: